 All resident duplicate licenses are to be obtained from the clerk who issued the original license.
 Nonresident duplicates must be obtained from the Department office in Augusta.

-Note: Unless stated otherwise, licenses shall expire at midnight of December 31st of the year of issue.
+Note: All licenses shall expire at midnight of December 31st of the year of issue.